Alikime/alikime.github.io/README.md

 # [Assesment 1 - GEOG5990](https://alikime.github.io/)

 This task comprises of an online portfolio for the practical task.
-The project section contains the link to the myModel.py (Spyder - python file).
+The project section contains the link to the Geog5990_final.py (Spyder - python file).

+##To Run the Program
+You need the following files;

+Main program: Geog5990_final.py
+Function files; distance_between.py

+Note that Main program must be in the same folder as function files.

+To run, open the main program in either spyder or jupiter notebook for python and click run.

 ## Project Documentation